 When it comes to drug rehab marketing, the terms “drug rehab” and “marketing” put together might make some people feel squeamish.
-It makes addiction treatment sound like some sort of soulless, sales-hungry business… I mean, do we market drug rehabs like we market a new kind of diet soda?
+It makes the addiction treatment industry sound like some sort of soulless, sales-hungry business… I mean, do we market drug rehabs like we market a new kind of diet soda?
 Of course not!

-More than 20 million adults deal with a Substance Use Disorder (SUD) each year in the U.S., yet more than 90% of those people don’t receive the treatment that they need.
+More than 20 million adults deal with a Substance Use Disorder (SUD) each year in the U.S. Sadly, more than 90% of those people don’t receive the treatment that they need.
 Your drug rehab marketing efforts work towards helping more people and responding to an increasing need.

-The idea of treatment or seeking help in general can be intimidating, but the internet has given people struggling with substance abuse new power.
-Searching for treatment or just resources about addiction on the internet is private and confidential, which means more people feel comfortable doing so.
+The idea of treatment or seeking help, in general, is intimidating, but the internet has given people struggling with substance abuse new power.
+Searching for treatment facilities, recovery centers, or just resources about addiction on the internet is private and confidential.
+As a result, more people feel comfortable doing so.

-How can you increase your brand’s visibility online?
-How can you build trust online with those who are seeking treatment?
-How do you reassure them that your treatment program can truly help them recover?
+How do you increase your brand’s visibility online?
+How do you build trust online with those who are seeking treatment?
+More importantly, how do you reassure them that your treatment program will truly help them recover?

-The search algorithm seeks to provide the most relevant and highest quality results for that person’s search, and you want your program’s website to appear in those search results.
-The first 3 organic search result get 60% of the clicks on a page, and 3 out of 4 people never scroll past the first page of search results.
+The search algorithm seeks to provide the most relevant and highest quality results for that person’s search.
+But, you want your program’s website to appear in those search results.
+The first 3 organic search results get 60% of the clicks on a page.
+Moreover, 3 out of 4 people never scroll past the first page of search results.

 There are a few major factors that play into which websites will rank the highest: